 What do the Courts consider a dating relationship?

-There is no exact legal definition of a “dating relationship” in New Jersey that can be used in these types of cases.
+There is no exact legal definition of a “dating relationship” in New Jersey that can be used in these cases.
 In fact, “dating” is an ambiguous term that will have different meanings for different people.
-For some, a dating relationship is means date nights and meeting the parents, for others it may mean taking vacations or living together.
+For some, a dating relationship is means date nights and meeting the parents; for others, it may mean taking vacations or living together.

 There are several criteria to determine a dating relationship according to the law:

-- How long did the alleged dating activities continue prior to the acts of domestic violence alleged?
+- How long did the alleged dating activities continue before the acts of domestic violence alleged?

 - What were the nature and frequency of the parties’ interactions?

-- What were the parties’ ongoing expectations with respect to the relationship, either individually or jointly?
+- What were the parties’ ongoing expectations concerning the relationship, either individually or jointly?

 - Did the parties demonstrate an affirmation of their relationship before others by statement or conduct?